2002 Custom Corvette Z06 – One Wild Ride!

 Today, the car leads a much more pampered life.
 Nevertheless, do not be surprised to see Chris behind the wheel.
 He still is not afraid to drive this stunning show car.
 In the last couple of years, he drove 550 miles round-trip to Fort Worth for the 2012 Lone Star Corvette Classic.
 He actually broke the starter on the car while participating in their track day.

 “OVRKL sported the nice ‘push to start’ upgrade for the entire drive home!”
-He also made a 400-mile round-trip to Boerne for Texas Corvette Associations 2012 Open Car Show.
+He also made a 400-mile round-trip to Boerne for Texas Corvette Association 2012 Open Car Show.
 Chris still takes OVRKL to a lot of cruises and car shows as well.

 This ZO6 Custom Corvette called OVRKL has seen fewer modifications in the last couple of years.
 Truthfully, there is not much more you can do to improve on a perfect show car!
 “Instead I’ve worked on improving my detailing skills,” Chris explained.
-“I’ve learned how to better polish, clean, wax, etc. and have a couple of random orbital polishers.
+“I’ve learned how to better polish, clean, wax, etc., and have a couple of random orbital polishers.
 About twice a year, I put the car up on jack stands and clean it from the bottom to the top.”

-Most recently at the 2013 Corvette Chevy Expo in Houston, Chris had 15 mirrors under the rear of the car to show off the fully polished exhaust and heat shields and cleaned up rear cradle.
+Most recently at the 2013 Corvette Chevy Expo in Houston, Chris had 15 mirrors under the rear of the car to show off the fully polished exhaust and heat shields and cleaned-up rear cradle.
 That is not for the faint of heart, especially with the mileage on the car.